kej715/DtCyber/NOS2.8.7/README.md

 shutting down and restarting a number of times to install the base NOS 2.8.7 operating system and all of the currently available optional products.

+Various system configuration parameters may be customized by defining customized values in a file named `site.cfg`.
+The installation process looks for this file and, if found, automatically executes the `reconfigure.js` script to apply its contents and produce a customized system configuration.
+See section [Customizing the NOS 2.8.7 Configuration](#reconfig), below, for details.
+If `site.cfg` is not found, `install.js` produces a system with a generic configuration.

 After `install.js` completes, NOS 2.8.7 and all currently available optional products will be fully installed and ready to use, and the system will be left running.
 CYBIS, the Cyber Instruction System, will also be installed, but it must be started